 The CityArts/Highlander Gallery displays a changing rotation of exhibits year round, highlighting the work of both students and local artists.
-One of the few galleries in South Providence, it is located in the newly renovated Berkander Building in the center of culturally vibrant South Providence and serve the community both educationally and culturally.
+One of the few galleries in South Providence, it is located in the Berkander Building in the center of culturally vibrant South Providence and serve the community both educationally and culturally.

 South Side Artists:

 For more information on artists living on the southside, check out a video made by CityArts students and their mentors in the summer of 2015, sponsored by PopUp Providence.

 Community: Everyone is a Masterpiece

 RISD Student Exhibit

 Opening Reception March 10 Show Dates: March 10 – 23, 2017